Pathways to Choice

 How does it work?

-First, the teams engage community and religious leaders on the importance of girls’ education.
+1. First, CGE staff engage community and religious leaders on the importance of girls’ education.

-Then, all out-of-school adolescent girls from participating communities are offered accelerated learning in safe spaces in literacy, numeracy, financial literacy and business skills).
-The program has an established two-year curriculum led by locally recruited mentors
+2. Then, over 9-10 months, all out-of-school adolescent girls aged 11-16 from participating communities are offered accelerated learning in safe spaces, with a focus on literacy, numeracy, financial literacy and life skills.
+The program has an established two-year curriculum led by locally recruited mentors.

-At the end of the first year, girls are invited to enroll in school for one additional year of support.
-Those who are not interested in reentry are invited to join vocational training at no cost to them or their families.
+3. At the end of the first year, girls are invited to enroll in school and receive one additional year of support, including ongoing mentoring, safe spaces, and fees related to schooling.
+Those who do not pass their school exams or who are not interested in reentry are invited to join vocational training and apprenticeships with local experts at no cost to them or their families.

 “Some people saw me as someone who didn’t know what he was doing.
 They thought that I should marry my daughter off rather than keeping her in school.
 They said the program is not religiously acceptable.
 But our religion isn’t like that.
 Islam does not disallow a child from getting an education. ...
 Now even [the Imam] has two of his daughters in the Program.” - Father of a (pilot) participant (Perlman et al., 2017)

-Dr. Isabelle Cohen of the University of Washington led a paired cluster-randomized control trial in 18 communities that tested the effects of Pathways on adolescent girls in the states of Borno, Kaduna and Kano, with a total sample of 1,181 girls.
+Dr. Isabelle Cohen of the University of Washington led a paired cluster-randomized control trial in 18 communities that tested the effects of the 2018-2020 Pathways to Choice program on adolescent girls in the states of Borno, Kaduna and Kano, with a total sample of 1,181 girls.

 A big-push community intervention reduced rates of child marriage by 80% by Isabelle Cohen, Maryam Abubakar & Daniel Perlman.
 Nature: 2026